dojo/dojo.io/site/source/tutorials/005_form_widgets/index.md

 In this tutorial, we learned how to create complex widgets by composing simpler widgets together.
 We also got a first-hand look at how Dojo 2's reactive programming style allows an application's state to be centralized, simplifying data validation and synchronization tasks.
 Finally, we saw a couple of the widgets that come in Dojo 2's widgets package and learned how they address many common use cases while providing support for theming, internationalization, and accessibility.

 Dojo 2 widgets are provided in the [@dojo/widgets](https://github.com/dojo/widgets) GitHub repository.
-Common built-in widgets exist, such as buttons, accordions, form inputs etc. You can view these widgets in the [Widget Showcase](https://dojo.github.io/examples/widget-showcase/).
+Common built-in widgets exist, such as buttons, accordions, form inputs, etc. You can view these widgets in the [Widget Showcase](https://dojo.github.io/examples/widget-showcase/).

 If you would like, you can download the completed [demo application](../assets/005_form_widgets-finished.zip) from this tutorial.